GENERAL DENTAL CARE

 As general dental care providers in Beverly Hills, CA, we serve patients of all ages.
 That means we can treat everyone in your family while handling a wide range of issues.
 We have the experience and education to tailor your dentistry experience to your personal needs, regardless of your specific oral health concerns.

 Below, we’ve assembled a list of some of the questions we hear on a regular basis.
-We want you to feel comfortable about making us your oral health providers and so have done our very best to answer these questions as thoroughly as possible.
-Got more questions?
-Call us today at our Beverly Hills dental office at (310) 652-2360.
+We want you to feel comfortable about making us your general dental care providers, and so have done our best to answer these questions as thoroughly as possible.
+Have more questions?
+Call us today at our Beverly Hills, CA, dental office at (310) 652-2360.

 We only really need to extract teeth when they have problems we can’t fix.
 This means that the entire tooth has been compromised, or that a fracture has damaged the root of the tooth.